-There is a competitive and regulated wholesale market known as the Single Electrcity Market (SEM).
-This is an all island market encompassing the generation plants of Northern Ireland and RoI.
-Whilst all power in the SEM is purchased on a half hourly basis via a mandatory "pool" suppliers will enter into hedges with generators to limit their exposure to fluctuations in the half hourly pool price.
+The all island Single Electrcity Market (SEM) is both a competitive and regulated wholesale market on the island of Ireland.
+It is an all island market encompassing the generation plants of both Northern Ireland and Ireland (Rol).
+Whilst all power in the SEM is purchased by all suppliers on a half hourly basis via a mandatory "pool" suppliers will enter into hedges with generators to limit their exposure to fluctuations in the half hourly pool price.
 These hedges effectively mean that the supplier is purchasing power on a forward basis at a fixed price based on forecast pool prices plus a premium.
-The approval of Power NI hedging methodology is given by the UR as well as the approval of the "G_t" (which is the forecast of the total of Power NI wholesale costs for the estimated demand for the tariff period).
+The approval of Power NI hedging methodology is given by the UR as well as the approval of the forecast of the total of Power NI wholesale costs for the estimated demand for the tariff period.
 Because the wholesale component of final tariffs is both large and subject to volatility, over or under recoveries of revenues in any tariff period are generally caused by wholesale costs out turning lower or higher respectively than was forecast at the time of tariff setting.
+Over recoveries that occur in any given tariff period are handed back to customers in the subsequent tariff period.